So, you want to learn how to reset a school or enterprise Chromebook.

 Step 11: Power up the laptop.
 It’s now not managed by any domain and ready to be enrolled again(if you please).

-Here’s detailed instruction for unenrolling a Lenovo x131e:
+Here’s detailed instructions for unenrolling a Lenovo x131e:

 Step 1: Completely power down your Chromebook and remove any connected peripherals and the power cable.
 Take out the battery for about 10 seconds, and then plug it back in.